BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/README.md

 * Cumulative incidence ratio (CIR)
 * 95% bootstrap confidence intervals

+## Clone–Censor–Weight (CCW) Design
+### Overview of the Approach

+ The CCW method consists of three steps:
+1. Clone individuals into treatment strategies
+2. Censor individuals when they deviate from their assigned strategy
+3. Weight observations to account for artificial censoring

+### Step 1: Clone
+      ### Each individual is duplicated and assigned to both strategies:
+* Strategy 1: No vaccination
+* Strategy 2: Vaccination within the grace period
+This ensures:
+* Both strategies start at the same baseline
+* Follow-up begins identically

+This is why the outcome dataset contains:
+Treat = 0
+Treat = 1

 Throughout this project:
 * Incident dementia refers to the diagnosis of dementia.
 * Remaining free of incident dementia (dementia-free) refers to survival without dementia.